kashifm777/kashifm777/README.md

 <!-- Acievements -->
 ## 🏆 Achievements
-* Co-developed deep learning algorithms using **TensorFlow, Keras, and OpenCV** for perception, mapping, and localization in **Autonomous Driving**, contributing to state-of-the-art point cloud processing and navigation.
 * **Led the scaling and UI/UX** overhaul of the **Hayat app (Pakistan & Afghanistan)**, resulting in a **3x performance boost and resolving critical crashes and bugs**, empowering frontline workers to improve MNCH service delivery.
 * Customized open-source and paid LLM models (**OpenAI, Google Gemini Pro**, etc.) to meet project requirements, achieving a **20% improvement** in performance goals.
 * Developed **scalable AI solutions using LangChain and LlamaIndex** frameworks.
 These solutions include: